 One properly written article can produce tens or even hundreds of unique articles.
 Just because an article is unique does not mean that it is of high quality or even (human-)readable but it does allow SEOs to place links within the content.

 Tiered Link Building

 Tiered link building is an advanced SEO tactic that involves the creation of microsites around your main site.
 They will then place the previously spun articles into these sites.

-These websites can either be hosted on its own domain name (example.com), or built on Web 2.0 properties such as WordPress.com or Blogspot.com.
+These websites can either be hosted on their own domain name (example.com) or built on Web 2.0 properties such as WordPress.com or Blogspot.com.
 They are known as Tier 1 links or Tier 1 websites because links coming from within the content of a website are deemed more trustworthy in Google’s eyes (i.e. less risk of a Penguin penalty).

 Tiered linking building can be considered a grey or black hat SEO tactic.

 From the reports we are gathering online, Google is targeting popular blog networks such as the SAPE network (Russian link network reference by Matt Cutts below) as well as those using tiered link building to rank sites.

 Penguin 2.1, along with the rest of Google’s updates, have made tiered link building much harder.
 You need to really be careful to stay under the radar and not be identified as a link network.
 For example, you need to use separate domain name registration information, different email addresses, different Google Analytics accounts.
 Even your web hosting is becoming a major SEO consideration.